Reeta Chakrabarti: Personal life

-Chakrabarti is married to Paul Hamilton, Professor of English at Queen Mary University of London.
-They live in North London and have three children.
-She is a fan of the poet John Keats and chose this as her specialist subject on the BBC television quiz Celebrity Mastermind broadcast on 22 December 2016.
+Chakrabarti has been married to Paul Hamilton, professor of English at Queen Mary University of London, since 1992.
+They live in East Finchley, North London and have two sons and a daughter.
+Her younger sister, Lolita Chakrabarti is a British actress and writer and her brother-in-law Adrian Lester is an actor.
+She is a fan of the poet John Keats, and chose him as her specialist subject on the BBC television quiz Celebrity Mastermind broadcast on 22 December 2016.

-Chakrabarti is a Patron of Pan Intercultural Arts, a UK charity that uses the arts to empower marginalised young people and unlock their potential.
+Chakrabarti is a patron of Pan Intercultural Arts, a UK charity that uses the arts to empower marginalised young people and unlock their potential.
 She is also a patron of the Oxford University Media Society, and became a trustee for the Keats Shelley Memorial Association in 2021.
-She was a judge for the David Cohen Prize for Literature 2021, which was won by the writer Colm Toibin.
-In December 2021, Chakrabarti was announced Chair of the Panel of judges choosing the Costa Book of the Year 2021.
+She was a judge for the David Cohen Prize for Literature 2021 and chaired the panel of judges choosing the Costa Book of the Year 2021.